 Like buzzkill ninjas, police officers are constantly using all their senses to detect marijuana.

-The distinct smell of weed will justify an officer’s search of your person if you are on foot and the officer can attribute the smell on you.
+The distinct smell of weed will justify an officer’s search of your person if you are on foot and the officer can attribute the smell to you.

 Consider the following statements:

 - “I smelled a distinctive odor that, based on my experience, I knew to be marijuana.”

 - “I saw what appeared to be a green leafy substance consistent with marijuana.”

 These pre-packaged phrases are used every day by police officers during their testimony to support charges for weed possession.

 Recording The Police